Table of contents

 “…I say to you that for every idle word men may speak, they will give account of it in the day of judgment.”—Matthew 12:36

-We are not worthy to speak like our Father in Heaven, yet, through that very gift, we find life.
-It is God’s love, goodness, and mercy—allowing us to speak with the authority of Heaven, through the circumcision our hearts in Jesus’ Blood—that we can reverse curses and redeem what has been lost!
+We are not worthy to speak like our Father in Heaven, yet, through that gift, we find life.
+It is God’s love, goodness, and mercy allowing us to speak with the authority of Heaven, through the circumcision our hearts by Yeshua’s blood that allows the reverse of curses, redemption of what has been lost, and the renewal of relationship with THE GREAT I AM!

 “Death and life are in the power of the tongue,